Payroll Calculator - what's inside our spreadsheet?

 - Pay Stubs

-Each tab fulfills its role and helps you manage your payroll.
-Also, Payroll Calculator includes advanced features and dynamic drop-down lists that automate your work
+Each tab does its job and helps you manage your payroll.
+Payroll also includes advanced features and dynamic drop-down lists that automate your work.

 The first task is to collect information from your employees.
 You can do that with Form W-4.
 After that provide data like hourly wage, taxes: state tax, federal income, social security, medicare, and insurance deductions.
 You need all of this information to properly run and distribute payroll.
 Also, you can set your billing year and currency.

-There are 2 types of spreadsheets: weekly and monthly.
+There are 3 types of spreadsheets: weekly, bi-weekly, and monthly.

-Both sheets contain tables in which you can register regular work hours, overtime, and sick/vacation hours.
-Moreover, for each employee, you can set an overtime rate and deductions.
-As a result, the spreadsheet calculates for you GrossPay, Net Pay, and Taxes.
+All sheets contain tables where you can record regular working hours, overtime and sick/vacation hours.
+You can also set an overtime rate and deductions for each employee.
+As a result, the spreadsheet calculates gross pay, net pay and taxes for you.

 Monthly & Weekly Payroll

 Overtime normally begins after an employee has worked 40 hours in a week.
 Overtime is paid at one and a half times the normal rate of pay.
 However, you can set the overtime hours and the overtime rate.

 Our spreadsheet handles taxes such as State Tax, Federal Income, Social Security, and Medicare.